Final Research Plan

 |Outcomes||KQ 1: Complications of infection (such as pelvic inflammatory disease, ectopic pregnancy, infertility, chronic pelvic pain, or epididymitis); infection transmission or acquisition, including gonorrhea, chlamydia, and HIV; reproductive, pregnancy-related, and perinatal outcomes

 KQ 2: Accuracy of screening strategies

-KQ 3: Diagnostic accuracy of anatomic site–specific testing; accuracy of self-collected specimens
+KQ 3: Diagnostic accuracy of testing at a specific anatomic site; accuracy of self- vs. clinician-collected specimens

-KQ 4: Harms from screening (such as labeling, false-negative results, false-positive results, change in risk perception or risk behaviors)
+KQ 4: Harms from screening or not screening (such as labeling, false-negative results, false-positive results, or changes in risk perception or risk behaviors)

 |Study Design||All KQs: Good-quality systematic reviews

 Benefits: Randomized, controlled trials; controlled observational trials